AsTimeGoesBy111/ALS_Progression/README.md

 ## II.
 Feature Engineering & Data Cleaning
-a.
-Progression rate picture:
+1. Progression rate picture:
    <p align="center">
    <img src="Figure/ALSProgressionpng.png" width="80%"/>
    </p>

-b.
-Covert time-dependent dynamic features into static:
+2. Covert time-dependent dynamic features into static:
    Derive least squares polynomial fit, and use k,b as new static feature.
    In case data points are too few for fit, we also reserve Max() and Min() as new feature.

-c.
-Convert character features into numeric (For example for 'Sex')
+3. Convert character features into numeric (For example for 'Sex')

-d.
-Merge multiple dataframes and drop features(columns) containing NaN in >50% of its cells.
+4. Merge multiple dataframes and drop features(columns) containing NaN in >50% of its cells.
    For remaining NaN we fill in with median of that column.

-e.
-We eventually generated a (5372 * 134) dataframe with 5372 patients and 134 features.
+5. We eventually generated a (5372 * 134) dataframe with 5372 patients and 134 features.